Across the Bridge (film): Production

 Film rights to Graham Greene's short story "Across the Bridge" were owned by Sydney Box who unsuccessfully attempted to make the film in the early 1950s in Spain.

 Box recommended Ken Annakin direct.
 Annakin arranged for the second half of the script to depart from Greene's story but producer John Stafford, close to Greene, insisted it be changed to be more faithful.
 Annakin later wrote, "In shooting the movie, I followed the story line as laid down by John, and I will never know whether we might have had more commercial success with Guy’s more sexy version, but one thing is sure, I could never complain at the tremendous and permanent acclaim the movie won throughout the world."

 The story was expanded by the screenwriter to provide a backstory for the lead character Carl Schaffner played by Rod Steiger.
 Steiger accepted the role not long after achieving fame for his role in On the Waterfront.
 Charles Laughton had originally been proposed for the lead.
 Rank agreed to finance the whole film including Steiger's fee.
 It was decided to film the movie in Spain; the studio was making an increasing number of movies overseas at the time.

 In his autobiography, the director Ken Annakin recalled that once Steiger had studied his lines, he never referred to the script for the entire shoot.
 Annakin travelled by train from New York to Laredo, Texas to scout locations.
 However, most exteriors were shot in Lora del Río, Spain, about an hour outside Seville.
 It was photographed by cinematographer Reginald Wyer.
 Only establishing shots were filmed in the United States, using a documentary film crew.

 Filming started 21 January 1957.
 Annakin wrote, "Shooting Across The Bridge was the happiest time I had ever experienced.
 The village of Lora del Río took us into its bosom — it was ours to shoot, adapt, and do whatever we wanted.
 I felt a new exhilaration, setting out each day like a painter knowing the shape of what I was going to shoot, but not the details.
 Like Rod, I was free to create, completely attuned to every nuance of the story and characters.
 I have never been more relaxed, nor have I ever had less sleep!"

+According to his obituary, this was director Annakin's favourite of his own.